 Hunting and fishing is a truly rewarding way to get our protein, and nothing quite compares with sharing, sampling and savoring the bounty with other sportsmen.
 One of the endearing joys of being closely connected to the outdoors is sharing experiences with others of a similar turn of mind.
 Tales tall and true, reliving hunts past and planning those yet to come, make the night truly special.

-Join us for drinks, appetizers and a full dinner featuring wild game prepared by Chefs Suzanne Byrom and Bill Hall.
+Join us in 2022 for drinks, appetizers and a full dinner featuring wild game prepared by Chefs Suzanne Byrom and Bill Hall.

 VIP tables for eight can be reserved.